AdobeDocs/experience-manager-core-components.en/help/developing/data-layer/analytics-integration.md

 ---
-title: Using Adobe Data Layer to Integrate Core Components and Adobe Analytics
+title: Using Adobe Client Data Layer to Integrate Core Components and Adobe Analytics
 description: How to configure Adobe Analytics to register Core Component events
 ---

-# Using Adobe Data Layer to Integrate Core Components and Adobe Analytics {#analytics-integration}
+# Using Adobe Client Data Layer to Integrate Core Components and Adobe Analytics {#analytics-integration}

-This document details how to set up an end-to-end configuration based on AEM, the Adobe Data Layer, Adobe Launch and Adobe Analytics to track:
+This document details how to set up an end-to-end configuration based on AEM, the Adobe Client Data Layer, Adobe Launch and Adobe Analytics to track:

-* The page ID stored in the Adobe Data Layer when a page is loaded
+* The page ID stored in the Adobe Client Data Layer when a page is loaded
-* The image path stored in the Adobe Data Layer when an image is clicked
+* The image path stored in the Adobe Client Data Layer when an image is clicked

 This uses the core components as an example but can be used for your own custom components.